Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

 #### Prerequisites

-- An applicable tax class is created, see [Create a tax class](./02_ManageTaxClasses.md#create-a-tax-class).
+- An applicable tax class has been created, see [Create a tax class](./02_ManageTaxClasses.md#create-a-tax-class).
-- An applicable tax zone is created, see [Create a tax zone](./02_ManageTaxZones.md#create-a-tax-zone).
+- An applicable tax zone has been created, see [Create a tax zone](./02_ManageTaxZones.md#create-a-tax-zone).

 #### Procedures